Annie David

 Annie David (born 17 January 1963) is a French politician who served as a Senator for Isère from 2001 to 2017.
 A member of the French Communist Party, she was a Communist, Republican, and Citizen group during her tenure.
 David is a native of La Tronche, Isère and has been a municipal coucillorof Villard-Bonnot since 2001.
 She was elected to the Senate in 2001 and reelected in 2011.

+Biography

+An IT buyer by profession and CGT representative at HP, Annie David joined the French Communist Party in 1996 and was elected municipal councilor of Villard-Bonnot in the 2001 municipal elections.
+On September 23, 2001, she was elected senator for Isère and became the youngest member of the Senate (France).

+In 2004, she was elected vice-chair of the Delegation for Women's Rights and Equal Opportunities for Men and Women, and in 2007, vice-chair of the Senate's Social Affairs Committee.

+She was re-elected senator in the 2011 elections, when, for the first time in the French Fifth Republic, the upper house was controlled by a left-wing majority.
+She then became chair of the Social Affairs Committee.